 3) testing the beta version, evaluating the results and improving the platform for sustainable operation;

-The new platform is aimed at researchers, teachers and students of Eastern European History, European Ethnology, Slavic Studies, Art History, Oral History, Media Studies, Jewish Studies, Linguistics, Cultural Geography, Museology, Heritage Studies and Political Science as well as at media professionals and a broad public.
+The new platform is aimed at researchers, teachers and students of Eastern European History, European Ethnology, Slavic Studies, Art History, Oral History, Media Studies, Jewish Studies, Linguistics, Cultural Geography, Museology, Heritage Studies and Political Science as well as at media professionals and the broad public.
 In addition, an in-house report, a scientific essay on the project procedure as well as lectures at conferences and workshops in the field of DH - Digital Cultural Heritage and Slavic Studies are planned.
 This new research infrastructure should serve as a model for the development of further cultural and historical landscapes in East Central Europe.
+The project will be developed in exchange with the other digital projects at the Herder Institute (FoKo, Dehio, Semantics4Art, HCHEE, etc.) and linked with a larger digital infrastructure at the institute or outside (DARIAH, DigiCult) for further sustainable preservation.